vidaud/seta/seta-doc/docs/user-guide/methodology.md

 The Search tool in SeTA follows a series of steps for the preparation of the knowledge data.
+The first two steps concern document collection, cleaning and storage, and the second two steps concern text analysis and modelling.
 \
 ![Image title](../img/machine_learning_icons.png){ align=right width=400 }
 1. Everything starts by receiving as input from different sources the data that will fill the database.